haywardgg/DayZSA_VIP_Loadouts/README.md

 Donations welcome: https://paypal.me/hayward72 .

-TODO: Make it possible for server owners to add IDs dynamically without needing to restart the server.
+TODO: Make it possible for server owners to add IDs on the fly without needing to restart the server.